 Non-resident students must board in the College.
 It is expected that each room will be occupied by two boarding students.
 All necessary furniture is provided, but students are expected to pay for any damage while in possession.
 It is necessary for each student to bring the following: Four sheets for a single bed, pillow, pillow-cases, blanket, spread, towels, one fork and teaspoon, napkins and napkin-ring.

-All the above articles must be marked in plain letletters with the owner's name.
+All the above articles must be marked in plain letters with the owner's name.
+Absence From College and Visiting.